- Joice J

 3. Pour into the lip balm tubes or tins.

-Notes: Essential oil are very concentrated, because of that it's always a good idea to dilute some of the oil and test it on your skin before using it, to make sure you don't have negative reaction.
+Notes: Essential oil is very concentrated, and because of that, it's always a good idea to dilute some of the oil and test it on your skin before using it to ensure you don't have

-The recipe makes about 18-20 tubes of lip balm or 5 small container 2 ounce of lip balm.
+The recipe makes 18-20 lip balm tubes or 5 small containers and 2 ounces of lip balm.

-Thank you so much for stopping by, loves!
+Thank you so much for stopping by.
+Love!